Umbrella Insurance Explained (+ Buy or Skip in 2025?)

 This type of policy offers financial protection against large claims and lawsuits, ensuring that you don’t have to pay significant amounts out of pocket once your primary insurance limits are exceeded.

-Umbrella Insurance vs. Excess Liability
+How Umbrella Insurance Covers Excess Bodily Injury Liability Costs

 While both umbrella policies and excess liability insurance provide additional protection, they are not the same.
 Umbrella insurance extends to areas not covered by primary policies (e.g., defamation).